Hunterfosho/Hunterfosho/SecurityEngineering/WebSecurityIssues.md

     - Manual Updates
       - Require that the user check for updates and manually download and intall them when available
 - Firmware Version Control
-  - Updates applied in orderly fashion
+  - Updates applied in orderly an fashion
 - Security Wrappers
   - Vet requests for embedded systems
     - The device is not directly accessible over the network but is instead reached through a wrapper system that monitors input and output for security issues and only passes through vetted requests from network systems.
 You can think of the wrapper as sort of a mini firewall for the embedded device